 - Where will you get chocolate cookies with white cream filling?
-Make sure everyone in your Lodge can eat them.
+Make sure everyone can eat them.

 - Where will you get a ball that you can paint black and white?